Sega Heroes: Campaign and plot

 Dremagen, styling herself as the "Master of a Thousand Dimensions", uses her power to take over the universes and timelines across time and space itself.
 Dremagen is able to clone any existing being at will, which she uses to her advantage by cloning heroes and villains she deems worthy to be part of her ultimate army.
 Amy Rose finds Ax Battler and asks for his help, though he refuses at first due to feeling too weak to take on Dremagen.
 Amy is able to convince Ax and the two decide to find Dremagen and defeat her before she takes over the whole universe.

 Along the way, Amy and Ax recruit several others to their side, such as Blaze Fielding, AiAi the Monkey, Big the Cat, Beat, Sonic the Hedgehog, Joe Musashi, and Cream the Rabbit.
 The heroes also discover that Doctor Eggman and his robots have chosen to ally with Dremagen, assisting in her universal conquest.
 The heroes eventually confront and defeat Dremagen, vanquishing her as she swears vengeance.
 When the world is not restored to normal, the heroes decide to remain allied and prepare for Dremagen's inevitable return.

 Playable characters

-The game featured over 50 playable characters, all of which were categorized by color.
-A team had to have included a character from each color; a red, green, blue, and yellow hero.
-Characters were also organized by rarity; common, rare, epic, legendary, and captain.
-Characters featured in the game originated from various Sega game franchises, such as Streets of Rage, Jet Set Radio, Phantasy Star, Golden Axe, Shenmue, Sonic the Hedgehog, Yakuza, Super Monkey Ball, ChuChu Rocket! and The House of the Dead.
+The game featured 68 playable characters, all of which were categorized by color.
+A team had to have included a character from each color; a red, green, blue and yellow hero.
+Characters were also organized by rarity; common, rare, epic, legendary and captain.
+Characters featured in the game originated from 15 Sega game franchises:

 Reception

 Sega Heroes received mixed reviews from critics, many praised the gameplay but criticized its difficulty.
-Andrew Duncan for GameGrin gave the game a positive review, praising the character roster and unintrusive free-to-play mechanics.
-Similarly, Bengt Lemne of Game Reactor found the game "highly addictive" and felt that the game's need for microtransactions was more balanced than expected Tom Reinert of Galaxy of Geek was more critical, finding the gameplay bland and overly pressuring on players to make in-app purchases due to the slow the process of leveling up characters.
+Bengt Lemne of Game Reactor found the game "highly addictive" and felt that the game's need for microtransactions was more balanced than expected Tom Reinert of Galaxy of Geek was more critical, finding the gameplay bland and overly pressuring on players to make in-app purchases due to the slow the process of leveling up characters.